 Don’t settle for 80- to 90-percent success rates with your operating system patching, don’t accept that it will take you most of the month following ‘Patch Tuesday’ to test, deploy and verify the installations, and certainly don’t be happy to take your reporting statistics with a margin of error in their data.
 If any of those excuses sounds familiar, it’s because they’re heard so frequently from IT operations and security teams.

 Tanium Patch is different.
 As part of our platform, you can get your patching started immediately, get the content distributed quickly and painlessly across your disparate networks, and accomplish centralised reporting in real-time.
 No-one else can do this at the same speed and scale.

 Using Tanium Patch, you can transform your entire workflow of operating system patching reliably, quickly and at scale.
 Should it be for the monthly cycle of patching or the need for immediate patching in response to an incident, Tanium Patch will dependably and consistently beat all other patching solutions in meeting your patching requirements and processes.

 We regularly see our customers successfully complete their monthly patching cycle within 24 hours, whilst benefiting from the visibility of real-time status reporting as the patching progresses.
 The Tanium architecture provides a means to commence patching deployments immediately and reliably, keeping both the IT department as well as the end-user notified of progress and status messages.

 This should be the standard for patching.
 To us, it already is.
 Accept complete success, don’t settle on ‘good enough’

-Learn about Tanium Patch on our resources page.
+Learn about Tanium Patch.